Dynamics365/dynamics365.github.io/about.md

 ### Hi There!!

-My name Luận (don't mind if you don't know how to pronounce), I'm Vietnamese.
+My name is Max, I'm Vietnamese.

 ## Freelancer